Turing machine: The Entscheidungsproblem (the "decision problem"): Hilbert's tenth question of 1900

-And Post had only proposed a definition of calculability and criticised Church's "definition", but had proved nothing.
+Post had only proposed a definition of calculability and criticised Church's "definition", but had proved nothing.

 Alan Turing's a-machine

 In the spring of 1935, Turing as a young Master's student at King's College, Cambridge, took on the challenge; he had been stimulated by the lectures of the logician M. H. A. Newman "and learned from them of Gödel's work and the Entscheidungsproblem ...
 Newman used the word 'mechanical' ...
 In his obituary of Turing 1955 Newman writes:

 To the question 'what is a "mechanical" process?'
 Turing returned the characteristic answer 'Something that can be done by a machine' and he embarked on the highly congenial task of analysing the general notion of a computing machine.